 - Bringing it all together so the final result will tow stable and true.

 One way to study good design is to look at other publications.
 I wrote a much more thorough set of articles that are published on our parent company website.
-Check out the articles “What Makes Good Trailers Design“.
+Check out the set of articles in the feature “What Makes Good Trailers Design“.

 There is nothing super fancy about most trailer frames as far as the generalized design concepts.
 Most have main rails running the length of the trailer bed, then some crossmembers spanning the space between.
 There are various ways for adding a tongue.
 It seems pretty easy.
 But good trailer design requires more than just putting some metal together.